JohanRUnal/mercadolibre/README.md

 1. Try to validate with the API owner the diversity of the data and find other data sources useful to get robust models.
 2. Focus on some particular categories like TV's, cellphones and try to play unsupervised models like (HDBSCAN) trying to detect products with suspicious anomalous prices.
-3. Try anoter approaches to extract and transform information from the variable like "Tags".